arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 }
 ```

-FsCheck relies on this. `Check.QuickThrowOnFailure(property)` verifies all the generated predicates, and if one does not hold, it throws an exception that finally xUnit interprets as a failed test.<br/>
+PBT libraries rely on this. `Check.QuickThrowOnFailure(property)` verifies all the generated predicates, and if one does not hold, it throws an exception, for xUnit to interpret as a failed test.<br/>
-Decorating a method with `[Property]` and returning an instance of `Property` just does the same, saving you from calling `Check.QuickThrowOnFailure()`.
+You can save some keyboard hits by decorating the test method with `[Property]` and returning an instance of `Property` instead of `void`.
+The PBT library will call `Check.QuickThrowOnFailure()` for you.
 No rocket science.

 The same test with in F# would look like this: